sandal-tan/dotfiles/README.md

 - [ansi](https://github.com/fidian/ansi)
 - [lj](https://github.com/molovo/lumberjack)
 - [ondir](https://github.com/alecthomas/ondir)
-- Python based messageing tool to interface with xanthia, fzf for history, and login info notifications
+- Python based messaging tool to interface with xanthia, fzf for history, and login info notifications
 - TMUX and AWS hosting remote sessions
 - TMUX-based IDE commands.
 A way to edit python, tie that editor to an instance of ipython that is tied to the code, and a visual way to see and run pytests for relevant pieces of code.